Rorychhattish/NetscanX/README.md

 🪟 **On Windows**:
 Open Command Prompt or PowerShell.
-Navigate to the cloned folder: cd NetScanX
+Navigate to the cloned folder: cd NetscanX
 Run the script:
-python netscanx.py
+python NetscanX.py
 ⚠️ Run as Administrator if MAC scanning fails or no devices are detected.

 🐧 **On Linux (Ubuntu, Kali, etc.)**:
 Open Terminal
-Navigate to the cloned folder: cd NetScanX
+Navigate to the cloned folder: cd NetscanX
 Run the script with sudo (needed for ARP scanning):

-sudo python3 netscanx.py
+sudo python3 NetscanX.py
 ⚠️ If you face PermissionError or no output on scanning, make sure you're using sudo.

 🧑‍💻 Powered by Chhattish